 Or how about so many of us who have gone through labor and delivery?
-If we are not literally unfolded and literally in plain view then, I don’t know when else in life we are.
+If we are not literally unfolded and literally in plain view then, I don’t know when else in life we are; and we’re conscious and greeting people as they come and go while our legs are all sort of up and open!
 And it’s in that time and place when there is a bringing forth of new life right?
 Do you see?
 Are you following?

 Let’s quickly consider that quote above from the devotional Divine Intimacy.
 I’ll be honest, I’m not at that point in the spiritual life where I always have that type of sorrow that springs from love.
 Sometimes sure.
 But sometimes not, and that’s ok.